-UBS Chief Investment Office's ("CIO") investment views are prepared and published by the Global Wealth Management business of UBS Switzerland AG (regulated by FINMA in Switzerland) or its affiliates ("UBS").
+UBS Chief Investment Office's ("CIO") investment views are prepared and published by the Global Wealth Management business of UBS Switzerland AG (regulated by FINMA in Switzerland) or its affiliates ("UBS"), part of UBS Group AG ("UBS Group").
+UBS Group includes Credit Suisse AG, its subsidiaries, branches and affiliates.
+Additional disclaimer relevant to Credit Suisse Wealth Management follows at the end of this section.